jm-kairos/World/README.md

 # Planet Renderer

-An OpenGL-based 3D planet renderer built in C++14 that generates and renders spherical terrain using tessellation shaders.
+An OpenGL-based 3D planet renderer in the making, built in C++14 that generates and renders spherical terrain using tessellation shaders.

 ## Features